Recently I've been building a simple Emacs config for myself, along

 For me, I used case 2 more often.
 And after using it for a few weeks,

 I found that I desire another feature: killing a specified buffer

 in a window (let's call it a "visible" buffer in this post) and keep the window layout unchanged.
 If you have been annoyed by buffers like

 after looking up a function or a key binding, you know what I

 The way I want to use it is by pressing C-u three times and then selecting a window number, then the buffer in that window is killed.

 The advice mechanism is suitable for this simple task.
 Here is the

 (advice-add #'ace-window :around (lambda (oldfun &rest arg) "Prefixed with three C-u's, kill the buffer of that window." (if (/= 64 (car arg)) (apply oldfun arg) (save-window-excursion (apply oldfun arg) (kill-buffer)))) '((name . kill-buffer)))

 P.S.
-It seems that the author @abo-abo doesn't want to have this feature built-in as discussed in GitHub issue #146, so I'd rather implement it in advice.
+It seems that the author @abo-abo doesn't want to have this feature built in as discussed in GitHub issue #146, so I'd rather implement it in an advice.